joshterrill/hushnote/README.md

 # Hushnote

-A small application written in Node/Express on the server and vanilla javascript on the client.
+A small privnote-like application written in Node/Express on the server and vanilla javascript on the client.
 It allows you to send *client-side encrypted* one-time-use messages to someone via unique URL's that are generated on the server - once someone views the note, it is decrypted on the *client*, then destroyed.

 <ins>*If you wish to take advantage of the client-side encryption/decryption, feel free to use the web UI hosted at: https://hush.dangerous.dev - if you want to implement the API in your own applications, endpoints prefixed with /api are still sever-side encrypted.*</ins>